rc-515/Software-Engineering-Website/README.md

 **Implementation:** The Website is implemented using InfinityFree: (https://fightclubcomp333.infinityfreeapp.com)

+One will enter their email which will serve as their username in the database.
+There are two database tables: a users table, which organizes the information of all the users, and a matches table, which organizes a user's top five most suitable matches.

 **Work distribution:**
 - HW1: Rowan/Alex 53/47 (Rowan came up with the idea, but work distribution was very similar)
 - HW2: Rowan/Alex 47/53 (Alex did a bit more php testing)